2023 Grantees

 Organizations that promote diversity or support education about the law

-$15,000 The Classroom Law Project promotes public understanding of the law and legal process for 15,000 elementary and secondary students by incorporating the lessons and principles of democracy into the school curriculum.
+$15,000 The Civics Learning Project promotes public understanding of the law and legal process for 15,000 elementary and secondary students by incorporating the lessons and principles of democracy into the school curriculum.

 Opportunities for Law in Oregon (OLIO)